A Story of Hope

 Personal Views on Brain Injury

-I’ve recorded some of my thoughts on being a ‘survivor’ – the term often used for people who’ve experienced a brain injury.
-I personally find the term ‘survivor’ a little grandiose to my ears, and seemingly absolute / decisive.
+I’ve recorded some of my thoughts on being a survivor – the term often used for people who’ve experienced a brain injury.

-I view the term ‘survivor’ relating purely to the short term after the TBI event, rather than the likely ongoing months and years of recovery which many TBI sufferers experience.
+I personally consider the term survivor relating purely to the short term after the TBI event, rather than the likely ongoing months and years of recovery which many TBI sufferers experience.

 I’ve correlated some of my thoughts on how it felt to be brain damaged, as well as what I consider to be pertinent observations.